miladhub/shibboleth-sp-example/README.md

 This project installs a testing SAML Identity Provider (IdP) and a Shibboleth Service Provider (SP) using Docker.

+These instructions were tested on MacOS.
 The app behind the SP is just a demo server that dumps all HTTP headers on the console.
 The app-specific configuration is contained in file `ssl.conf`:

     <Location /app>
         AuthType shibboleth